Terms & Conditions

 8. Return procedure

-8.1 If the goods are to be rejected in the time limit set in clause 7 above, the Customer shall comply with the return procedure as defined in clause 8.2, below.
+8.1 If the goods are to be rejected, the Customer shall comply with the return procedure as defined in clause 8.2, below.
 Rob McAlister Ltd will reject returned goods that are unsolicited from Customers that have not complied with the procedure set in clause 8.2 below.

 10. Copyrights and Other Intellectual Property